hackeryarn/blog/content/post/rust-macros-2.md

   }
 ```

-You might be suprprised by the extra set of parentheses around the repetiont usage.
+You might be surprised by the extra set of parentheses around the repetition usage.
 This is actually just a plain tuple.

-Because we can return mupltiple fields, we have to create some kind of container.
+Because we can return multiple fields, we have to create some kind of container.
 Since we can have fields of multiple types, a vector is out of the question.
 We could lean on `serde` and require a serializer instance, but that introduces a lot of overhead.
 A tuple gives us a simple wrapper that's easy to destructure and allows us to handle any number of fields with any mix of types.

 And with that, we can execute our query with a multi select: